 We can also provide advice and assistance in relation to council tax assessments raised by local authorities.
 These will typically involve arguments as to whether the units in the property are self-contained and accordingly whether council tax assessments should be raised against the tenants of the flats in question as opposed to the landlord.

-Local Authorities are relatively keen to asses the landlord for council tax for the whole of the building/property where there should be separate assessments upon the tenants of individual flats within the building.
+Local Authorities are relatively keen to assess the landlord for council tax for the whole of the building/property where there should be separate assessments upon the tenants of individual flats within the building.

 Where relevant, we can apply to set aside liability orders acquired without any knowledge of the landlord and/or appeal the council tax assessments to the Valuation Tribunal.